Samuel-de-Oliveira/Wonder/README.md

 1. The ultrasonic is not connected or the connections are wrong.
 (To solve you just need to connect the ultrassonic in your Arduino).
 1. The constant `Height` is lower than 130cms (To solve you need to write a value higher than 130 cm).

-If you don't see this message probally is something wrong in the circuit scheme, so you need to check the connections again.
+If you don't see this message probably is something wrong in the circuit scheme, so you need to check the connections again and check if some component is broken.

 #### Version: *0.1 BETA*.
 #### Owner of project: *Samuel de Oliveira*.